Tenute Silvio Nardi Brunello di Montalcino

 In fact, it began in 1950 when Silvio Nardi purchased Casale del Bosco, in the north-west of the Brunello zone.
 Further expansion came by adding the Manachiara estate and other properties.
 Today there are 36 individual vineyard parcels from which to select and blend.
 Emilia Nardi runs the winery today; she is the third family generation.

 One criticism of Brunello is that ageing it in wood for this entire period can result in wines lacking fruit character.
 That’s especially in less auspicious vintages.
 Hence, in 1998, there was a reduction in the minimum time for ageing in wood to two years.
 This change in the rules enables the production of fresher wines with more fruit character.
 Gradually, some Brunello producers such as Nardi have adopted this style.

 Nardi gave their Brunello the first 12 months of life in a mix of new and used French oak barriques.
 After this, it gets large Slavonian oak botti for the next 12 months.
 The final blend uses all 36 vineyard parcels, and it’s then bottle-aged for another two years until release.
 Under this regime, Nardi achieves a good balance between wood and wine.

 Brunello is always heady and full-bodied.
 Brunello for me should also be decidedly autumnal in character.
 Wine for short, cold misty days; kicking through fallen leaves before returning to a warm fire and the promise of warmth and indulgence.

 Still a young wine, so it needs decanting for two hours first.
 Appreciate it slowly over the course of an evening because it continues to evolve in the glass.
 A true vino da meditazione.

 There is a welcome tension here between power and elegance.
 Ruby red and garnet-flecked, there’s cherry and tea on the nose.
-You’ll find tobacco and figs hidden amongst the black cherry and damson fruit and a mouth-watering acidity.
+You’ll find tobacco and figs hidden amongst the black cherry and damson fruit and mouth-watering acidity.
 Nuances of anise, vanilla, leather and liquorice appear on a long, slightly warming and savoury finish.
-I’ve no doubt that as it ages these secondary flavours will continue to develop, making the wine ever more expressive.
+I’ve no doubt that as it ages these secondary flavours will continue to develop, making the wine even more expressive.